Online Bachelor of Arts in Sociology (BA)

 Why Choose Sociology?

-A degree in sociology creates people who can see and solve problems in the world.
-We understand the world by examining society’s building blocks, such as law, religion, government, education, and media.
-Students with degrees in sociology have a broad range of skills in human relations, research, critical thinking, problem-solving, and impactful writing–all skills employers seek.
-Through research and teaching in the interest areas of criminology, environmental issues, critical thinking, ethnic studies, globalization, and political economy, faculty and students develop an understanding of everyday social behavior and the structural factors that contribute to social injustice.
+A degree in sociology equips you to see and solve problems in the world.
+You’ll understand the world by examining society’s building blocks, such as law, religion, government, education, and media.
+Sociology degree graduates have a broad range of skills in human relations, research, critical thinking, problem-solving, and impactful writing–all skills employers seek.

 - Data Analysis